son-vyas/Color/README.md

-# Color
+# A GUI Application

-author:son-vyas
+Author:son-vyas

-version:1.0
+Version:1.0

-license:by son-vyas
+This repository contains code for gui application.

-This repository contains code for gui application.Developed in Sublime
+Developed in Sublime Editor